How to Create Effective Food Standard Operating Procedures

 7. Provide Thorough Training

 Food standard operating procedures are only useful if your team knows them.
 Go over key SOPs on day one.
-Walk new hires through each step and explain why they matter.
+Teach new hires how to execute the procedures correctly and explain their importance.

 Use hands-on training to set expectations and avoid mistakes.
-For example, show how to clean the fryer while using the SOP checklist.
+For example, show how to thoroughly clean utensils and kitchen equipment while using the SOP checklist.

 Don't forget to offer refresher training materials for existing staff, since people forget over time.
-Regular training keeps everyone sharp and on the same page.
+Regular training keeps everyone sharp and builds a culture of accountability.

 8. Monitor Regulatory Compliance

-It's important to keep records of who completed tasks and when.
-Use logs for critical tasks, like food preparation, food temperatures, and fridge checks.
+It's crucial to keep records of who completed tasks and when.
+Use logs for critical tasks, such as food preparation, food temperatures, kitchen cleanliness, and personal hygiene.
 Inspectors may ask for these during a visit.

 You no longer need to sort through paperwork or outdated spreadsheets.
-You can instantly show proof of compliance and performance when asked.
+You can instantly show proof of safety compliance and commitment to operational excellence when asked.

 9. Review and Update SOPs